 Throughout his career, Brad has worked on a wide range of conservation and sustainability initiatives across many geographies, biomes, and issues.
-In the State of Washington, he served two governors as Executive Director for Puget Sound clean up and recovery, leading a broad public-private partnership dedicated to restoring the Sound.
-Following that, he worked for the Marine Stewardship Council as Regional Director for the Americas, and then as Global Director of Strategic Initiatives.
+In the State of Washington, he served two governors as executive director for Puget Sound clean up and recovery, leading a broad public-private partnership dedicated to restoring the Sound.
+Following that, he worked for the Marine Stewardship Council as regional director for the Americas, and then as global director of Strategic Initiatives.

 Brad holds an MS in international development from Georgetown University in Washington, DC, and a BA in political science and international studies from Macalester College in St. Paul, Minnesota.